| ||||||||||||

 - It may mean adjusting to lower-income living and, perhaps, relying on government assistance.

-The retirement stool
+The retirement savings stool

 The fundamentals of retirement saving traditionally relied on the “three-legged stool” model: